On the Record (musical): Production development history

 After technical elements of the show began to come together, casting auditions were held in June 2004 around the country, including New York City and Cleveland.
 Broadway veterans Emily Skinner and Brian Sutherland were cast as the older, more experienced couple of recording artists, while newcomers Ashley Brown and Andrew Samonsky were cast in the roles of the newer musicians.
 Richard Easton received the role of the Sound Engineer, a part that was ultimately cut from the show.
 Kaitlin Hopkins, as the only actor to regularly replace one of the original four leads, took over Skinner's role as Diane on January 15, 2005.
 In its 36-week tour, On the Record was performed for over 350,000 people, opening on November 19, 2004 at Cleveland, Ohio's Palace Theater and closing July 31, 2005 at Denver, Colorado's Denver Center for the Performing Arts.
 While the production was originally planned to run through September 4, after playing to disappointing, small audiences, the production ultimately decided on an earlier closing date after only two months on the road.
 There are currently no plans for either Equity or non-Equity licensing of the production.

-In April 2009, the show saw new life in the form of Children's Musical Theatre of San Jose's production of When You Wish, a separate revue based on On the Record.
+In April 2009, the show saw new life in the form of Children's Musical Theater of San Jose's production of When You Wish, a separate revue based on On the Record.
 Adapted by the theater's artistic director, Kevin Hauge, When You Wish, much unlike its basis, tells the story of three children who stumble upon a fantasy world in which they meet many beloved Disney characters.
 While When You Wish abandons the recording studio setting, it incorporates On the Records same catalog of 71 years of Disney music.
 Later in 2014 White Plains Performing Arts Center presented the regional premiere of the production in its original form with a few new additions to the production.